arangodb/arangodb/Documentation/RefManual/Actions.md

 `GET`, `POST`, `PUT`, `DELETE`, ...), whereas the latter definition (providing a string `url` attribute) will result in the URL being accessible via HTTP `GET` and HTTP `HEAD` only, with all other HTTP methods being disabled.
-Calling a URL with an unsupported or disabled HTTP method will result in an HTTP 501 error.
+Calling a URL with an unsupported or disabled HTTP method will result in an HTTP 501 (not implemented) error.

 Prefix Match{#UserManualActionsMatchesPrefix}
 ---------------------------------------------

 If the definition is

+    {
+      url: {
-    { url: { match: "/hello/world/*" } }
+        match: "/hello/world/*"
+      }
+    }

 then the match can be a prefix match.
 The requests for `/hello/world`, `/hello/world/my`, and `/hello/world/how/are/you` will all match.
 However